 -The IDB makes the final selection and informs the Counterpart Organizations.

 Notification: Not Known

 How to Apply: The application form must be properly completed and submitted to the Counterpart Organizations in the country, accompanied by all the requisite documents and not directly to the IDB Headquarters in Jeddah.
 In countries, where the Programme is being implemented, inquiries can be made and application form obtained from Counterpart Organization in the country.
-In a country, where the Programme has not yet been implemented, inquiries may be directed to the program Division, Department of Communities in Non-Member Countries, IDB.
+In a country, where the Programme has not yet been implemented, inquiries may be directed to the Scholarship Division, Department of Communities in Non-Member Countries, IDB.